 We’ll be discussing these things at length this semester.

-And, for now, it seems to only apply to white singers playing black roles.
-So while this is now considered in poor taste at best:
+At the moment, the combination of color-blind casting and the foregoing of stage makeup is mainly being applied to white singers playing black roles.
+So while this is now considered in poor taste at best, and racist at worst:

 This is still, at best, ignored.

 (These are Mao Zedong’s three secretaries in one of my favorite operas, Nixon in China by John Adams.
-Hint: while the characters are Chinese; the singers playing them are white.)
+The characters are Chinese; the singers playing them are white.)

 Is this okay?

-There is a growing number of world-class Asian opera singers on the scene, many of them from South Korea.
-Sometimes a company staging a production of an opera set in Asia will have the good fortune of engaging one of them.
+There is a growing number of world-class Asian singers on the opera scene, many of them from South Korea.
+Sometimes a company staging a production of an opera set in Asia will have the good fortune of being able to hire one of them.
 The Metropolitan Opera, for instance, in its 2011 production of Nixon in China, hired the Korean soprano Kathleen Kim to sing the role of Chiang Ch’ing (Madame Mao), and Kim was a force of nature in the role:

-Could a purist quibble that Kathleen Kim is Korean, and Madame Mao was Chinese, so even the Asian-to-Asian casting is not okay?
+Could a purist quibble that because the soprano Kathleen Kim is Korean, and Madame Mao was Chinese, even the Asian-to-Asian casting is not okay?

-What about this: African-American soprano Martina Arroyo playing the title role — a Japanese woman — in Puccini’s Madama Butterfly?
+In the 1970s, African-American soprano Martina Arroyo often sang the title role — a Japanese woman — in Puccini’s Madama Butterfly.